tensorlayer/awesome-tensorlayer/readme.md

 ## Tutorials - Tips and Tricks

- - [Tricks to use TL](https://github.com/wagamamaz/tensorlayer-tricks) is a good introduction to start using TensorLayer.
+ - [Tricks to use TensorLayer](https://github.com/wagamamaz/tensorlayer-tricks) is a third party repository to collect tricks to use TensorLayer better.

-## Basics
+## Basics Examples

+Get start with TensorLayer.

+#### MNIST - Hello World

+Training MNIST with Dropout is the **Hello World** in deep learning.

+- [Using Dropout in Tensorlayer](https://github.com/tensorlayer/tensorlayer/blob/master/examples/basic_tutorials/tutorial_mlp_dropout1.py) - Method 1 using *DropoutLayer* and *network.all_drop* to switch training and testing.

+- [Using Dropout in Tensorlayer](https://github.com/tensorlayer/tensorlayer/blob/master/examples/basic_tutorials/tutorial_mlp_dropout2.py) - Method 2 using *DropoutLayer* and *is_train* to switch training and testing.

+#### CIFAR10 - Data Augmentation

+In deep learning, data augmentation is a key fator

 #### Data Manipulation